Kallingal Madathil Rarichan Moopan: Early life

 Rarichan Mooppan was the scion of a Thiyya landlord family.
 He was born in Kozhikode on 20 February 1856.
 He completed his matriculation.
 He married the sister of Mithavaadi Krishnan, and worked as a mixed-race social reformer and community benefactor.
 He worked to build a temple for the backward classes and gave land to the project.
 The elders of that time were the wealthiest of the Kallingal Madam after the Kozhikode Zamorin.
 Pullambil Moopan's family of Thalassery and the families Kallingal Moopan engaged in sea trade.
 Rarichan Moopan worked for the construction of Sri Kandeshwara Temple in Kozhikode under the leadership of Rarichan Moopan and Moorkoth Kumaran.
 The temple was donated by the Kallingal family.

 Social Work

-A large landowner and merchant, the elder held a high position in public life in Kozhikode.
-He played a major role in building the Srikantheswaram temple in Kozhikode.
-He generously donated the temple land and one thousand and one rupees for the construction work..
-The elder remained the president of Sri Katneshwara Temple until his death.
-At first, Dr. Ayyathan was impressed by Gopalan's Brahmo Samaj work and worked with Gopalan.
-He played a major role with Dr. Gopalan in social reform initiatives such as Harijan revival, intermarriage, pantibhojan..
+A large landowner and merchant, he held a high position in public life in Kozhikode.
+He played a major role in building the Srikanteswaram temple in Kozhikode.
+He generously donated the temple land and one thousand and one rupees for the construction work. he remained the president of Sri Katneshwara Temple until his death.

+At first he was very much impressed by Ayyathan Gopalan's Brahmo Samaj works and worked with Gopalan and Brahmosamaj.
+He had also been a member of Brahmosamaj and engaged in its social reform activities.
+He was the one who gave land for the construction of Brahmo mandir at Jail road Calicut .He played a major role with Dr. Gopalan in social reform initiatives such as Harijan revival, intermarriage, pantibhojan.etc.